waizwafiq/waizwafiq/README.md

 ## Who am I? 👀

-- 👨‍🎓 I'm an AI graduate
+- 👨‍🎓 I'm an AI graduate from Universiti Malaya!

 - 👨‍🏫 I'm an online tutor in Physics for Malaysian Certificate of Education (SPM) and International GCSE students.
 Check out <a href="https://www.afterkelas.com" target='_blank'>here</a>!